C & D Canal - Timing Your Passage

 For those that have stuck around this far and have read this whole thing, you deserve something for your perseverance.
 So here is an extra we hope you will find useful.

 We have talked about the timing to get through the canal with a fair current.
 The problem is that very few people transit the C & D Canal just to get to the other end.
 Most seem to have some other destination in mind.
-Don't get me wrong, I do not mean to imply that oil refineries, nuclear plants, and spoil areas aren’t visually appealing, it just seems to me that most cruisers have something else in mind.
+Don't get me wrong, I do not mean to imply that oil refineries, nuclear power plants, and spoil areas aren’t visually appealing, it just seems to me that most cruisers have something else in mind.

 For an eastbound 7 knot vessel bound north on the Delaware River you will want to enter the C & D canal at Back Creek about 1 hour and 16 minutes (±10 minutes) after slack water flood begins at Chesapeake City.
 This will provide you with a fair current thru the canal and put you in the shipping channel of the Delaware River just as Slack water flood begins off of Reedy point.
 This should give you about 6 hours of fair current inbound on the Delaware River.

-Regretfully, there is no grand solution if you are southbound for the Delaware Capes with a low powered vessel.
+Regretfully, there is no grand solution if you are southbound for the Delaware Capes or Cape May with a low powered vessel.
 You will have to decide whether to battle a foul current in the C & D or fight the fight when you are outbound the Delaware.
 The obvious choice, at least to me, would be to take advantage of the 1 to 2 knot push in the Upper Delaware for the trip to the Capes.
 Even so, a 7 knot boat will likely run out of the fair current in the vicinity of Miah Maull Light.
 At 15 knots however, you should be able to make the entire transit to the capes with a fair current.
 To make best use of this, a 7 knot vessel will want to enter the C & D eastbound approximately 37 minutes after slack water ebb begins at Chesapeake City or 2 hours and 56 minutes before slack water ebb begins in the shipping channel off of Reedy Point.

 Vessels westbound for Baltimore should enter the C & D Canal approximately 7 Minutes before slack water ebb begins at Chesapeake City.
 A 10 knot boat will typically carry a fair current all the way to Baltimore while a 7 knot vessel will likely lose the fair current in the vicinity of Pooles Island.